Emery-Dittmer/2023-ta-assignments/Assignments/Assignment 4/Assignment--4.md

 ## Demonstrate Causality Validity

-Here are are examining the number of examiners per quarter and year
+Here we are analyzing the number of examiners per quarter and year.

 ``` r
 for (x in 2000:2017){